Azure/mobile-services-dynamics-connector/MobileServicesCrm/readme.md

-# Azure Mobile Services Dynamics CRM Domain Manager and sample
+# Azure Mobile Services Connector SDK for Dynamics CRM Online

 This folder contains a DomainManager extension to Azure Mobile Services for connecting to Dynamics CRM Online.
 There is also a sample Mobile Services backend project, **ActivityLoggerBackend**.
 This project sets up the 'tables' endpoints for several built-in CRM entities, such as Activities, Contacts, Incidents, and Tasks and enables offline sync with the Azure Mobile client SDKs.